-A master’s degree shows a high level of mastery of a particular subject and typically takes two years of full time study to complete.
+What is a master’s degree?
+A master’s is an advanced degree that shows a high level of mastery of a particular subject.
 Some people acquire a master’s degree to gain a pay raise or to change career fields.
 A master’s degree also makes it easier to obtain a management position.
 Some jobs require specialized knowledge gained from an advanced degree program.

 Often an advanced degree allows a person to bypass entry level jobs in their chosen career field; they begin at a higher paying, rewarding job.
 Most senior management and senior professional jobs require an advanced degree.